 Among all the purported health benefits associated with CBD, none has been more studied than the compound’s ability to help reduce stress and anxiety.
 Again, while clinical research results are still inconclusive at this time, cannabinoids like CBD have been known to inhibit brain receptors and affect serotonin levels that trigger anxiety in people.

 Poor sleep can affect your overall health.
 An article published on Harvard.edu claims that sleeplessness or insomnia can be addressed with the help of CBD.
-The compound primarily helps users get into and stay in sleep state.
+The compound primarily helps users get into and stay in a sleep state.
 This could mean that drinking CBD water before going to bed can improve the quality of one’s sleep.

 - Post-workout Hydration